International Summer Workshop

-The 2016 Workshop in Classical Liberal Ideas will be an intensive, week-long survey of economic and philosophical ideas that have played key roles in the history and development of classical liberalism.
-The Workshop will consist of 2 2-hour sessions most days, comprising an hour of lecture and an hour of discussion.
-There is ample time for exploring the beauty, history, art, and energy of Prague and Česky Krumlov, Czech Republic.
+The 2017 Workshop on "Classical Liberalism in Philosopy, Economics, and Politics" will be an intensive, week-long survey of philosophical, economic, and political ideas that have played key roles in the history and development of classical liberalism.
+The Workshop will consist of two, 2-hour sessions most days, comprising an hour of lecture and an hour of discussion.
+There is ample time for exploring the beauty, history, art, and energy of Prague.

 Workshop faculty include:

-Prof. Richard Vedder, Emeritus Professor of Economics, Ohio University, and founder and President of the Center for College Affordability and Productivity.
+- Prof. Richard Vedder, Emeritus Professor of Economics, Ohio University, and founder and President of the Center for College Affordability and Productivity.

-Prof. Josef Šima, President of CEVRO Institut, Prague
+- Prof. Josef Šima, President of CEVRO Institut, Prague

-Prof. Mark LeBar, Professor of Philosophy, Florida State University
+- Prof. Mark LeBar, Professor of Philosophy, Florida State University

-The Participation Fee for the Workshop is $1000USD, and includes:
+This year's workshop will run from July 31, 2017, to August 4, 2017.
+The Participation Fee for the Workshop is $1000 USD, and includes:

-• Airfare (rates based on airfares from Columbus, OH, and Tallahassee, FL; surcharges may apply at other points of origin)
+- Airfare (rates based on airfares from Columbus, OH, and Tallahassee, FL; surcharges may apply at other points of origin)

-• Lodging at a central Prague hotel (hostel-style arrangements, with up to 8 students per room)
+- Lodging at a central Prague hotel (hostel-style arrangements, with up to 8 students per room)

-• Meal allowance (Lodging includes breakfast, and a number of meals will be provides as well)
+- Meal allowance (Lodging includes breakfast, and a number of meals will be provides as well)

-While topics may vary, the 2016 program will be roughly similar to that of the 2015 workshop:
+While topics may vary, the 2017 program will be roughly similar to that of the 2016 workshop:

 Overnight flights from USA to Prague

-1500 – 1430 Walking tour of Prague
+1500 – 1730 Walking tour of Prague

 1800 – 2000 Dinner cruise on the Vltava

-1000-1200 Richard Vedder: Five Classical Liberal Propositions that Changed the World
+1400 – 1600 Richard Vedder: Five Classical Liberal Propositions that Changed the World

 Return flights to USA

-Endorsements from the 2015 summer school:
+Endorsements from the previous years:

 - “A great opportunity to seriously discuss ideas while widening one’s academic and cultural horizons.”